Editor's note: This article was updated to reflect recent developments; a prior version of this article was published on August 6, 2020.

 The statutory stay can however be waived when an action is brought.

 8. Inventor (and no expert) discovery

-In addition to documentary productions, actions under the Regulations include the right to discover a corporate representative (whose answers bind the company) and inventors.
-The inventor discovery does not bind the company and cannot normally be used at trial (save to impeach a witness).
+In addition to documentary productions, actions under the Regulations include the right to discover a corporate representative (whose answers can be introduced at trial by the defendant) and inventors.
+The inventor discovery cannot normally be used at trial (save to impeach a witness).

 In contrast to the United States’ procedure, expert discovery is not permitted, meaning the first opportunity to cross-examine an expert will be at trial.
 The Court can order that opposing experts confer in advance of trial, although this practice is rarely used.

 9. 10-day trial

 The Federal Court Guidelines governing trials under the Regulations provides for trials of up to 10 days (regardless of the number of patents at issue).
 The Court has exercised its discretion and permitted longer trials, e.g., when different dosage forms of the same drug are at issue.

 Section 8 of the Regulations permits a generic to recover losses suffered as a result of a proceeding keeping the generic off the market beyond the date the generic would otherwise be approved (the IP hold date).
 Damages run from the later of the date the NOA was served and the IP hold date.
 The Regulations no longer prescribe an end date for the losses, meaning a generic may try to claim compensation for loss of first mover advantage.
 This latter head of damage was not recoverable under the prior version of the Regulations.

 Potential exposure to Section 8 claims should be evaluated upon receipt of an NOA and over the course of the proceeding to avoid unpleasant surprises.